QingyangYu0529/eICU-Patients-Mortality-Prediction/README.md

 # eICU-Patients-Mortality-Prediction

-This repository is used for CBB 750 final project.
+This repository is used for final project of the course CBB 750: Core Topics in Biomedical Informatics.

 ## Background